reggiekcollins/my-website/README.md

 now this is the new edited line march 16 for the readme file...

 this is a local edit i made using the terminal

+## Repository Purpose

+This will be a change that conflicts with whatever is on the remote side.
+This was edited locally.